riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 The things to note are:

 * The outermost iteration is over actions, so TDT does action selection.
 * We condition on the sense data $s$, so TDT is updateful.
+Quotes about TDT's updatefulness: [this post](https://intelligence.org/2017/03/18/new-paper-cheating-death-in-damascus/) describes TDT as "a theory by MIRI senior researcher Eliezer Yudkowsky that made the mistake of conditioning on observations".
+The [Updateless decision theories](https://arbital.com/p/updateless_dt/) page on Arbital calls TDT updateful.
+[Hintze](https://intelligence.org/wp-content/uploads/2014/10/Hintze-Problem-Class-Dominance-In-Predictive-Dilemmas.pdf) (p.
+11): "TDP’s failure on the Curious Benefactor is straightforward.
+Upon seeing the coinflip has come up tails, it updates on the sensory data and realizes that it is in the causal branch where there is no possibility of getting a million."
 * We use corner quotes and the boxed arrow to denote a logical counterfactual.

 If I were to rewrite the above using notation from the [FDT paper](https://arxiv.org/pdf/1710.05060.pdf), it would look like: